allegro/axion-release-plugin/docs/configuration/overview.md

 - release.overriddenIsClean
     - default: not set = determine the `isClean`-state
     - possible values: `true` or `false`
     - usually the plugin performs a check if the working directory is clean.
 With this flag, the result of the check can be overridden.
     - If you have a repository with a lot of files and do not use the isClean-feature, you may set this flag for a speed-up.
 - release.disableSshAgent
     - default: false
     - do not use the ssh agent
 - release.fetchTags
     - default: false
     - fetch tags from the remote repository
+- release.releaseOnlyOnReleaseBranches
+    - default: false
+    - only perform a release on branches that match the `releaseBranchNames`
+- release.releaseBranchNames
+    - default: `['master', 'main']`
+    - a list of branch names that are considered release branches